Nationals Hand Mets Franchise Worst Beating Ever In 25-4 Loss

 — Michael Baron (@michaelgbaron) August 1, 2018

-The game got so out of hand, that Deadspin reported the Met’s announcers gave up even trying to do the play by play and decided instead to entertain themselves.
-With a nearly empty stadium, and viewing numbers down this season, at least someone in the Met’s organization was having a laugh.
+The game got so out of hand that Deadspin reported the Mets announcers gave up even trying to do the play-by-play and decided instead to entertain themselves.
+With a nearly empty stadium and viewing numbers down this season, at least someone in the Met’s organization was having a laugh.

-“It got so out of hand, Mets television announcers Keith Hernandez, Ron Darling and Gary Cohen took turns reading verbatim from the team’s media guide in the late innings — the SNY network played the theme from “Masterpiece Theatre” in the background.”
+“It got so out of hand, Mets television announcers Keith Hernandez, Ron Darling and Gary Cohen took turns reading verbatim from the team’s media guide in the late innings — the SNY network played the theme from ‘Masterpiece Theatre’ in the background.”